firebase/firebase-ios-sdk/FirebaseDataConnect/README.md

 ```
 -- You should see swift code is generated inside the iosgen folder

+---------At this point, you have the code generated for the queries you need for your app--------------

+Now let's see how you can use the generated query code in your iOS app:

 10. Setup your iOS app and [initialize Firebase](https://firebase.google.com/docs/ios/setup)
 -- Add generated code from iosgen to your Xcode

 11. Download Firebase Data Connect SDK by modifying SPM file.
 It's still in private preview so it's under the "dataconnect' branch

 12. In your app, start using the generated code